 As you know, strategic planning is essential to maximising your return on investment.
 Unique design, striking content, engaging activities are all contributing to your exhibiting success.
 When planning your exhibition stand, instead of following design trends, always aim for individuality.
 Your trade show marketing plan should already outline what you want to achieve at this event, look at your communication objectives and develop a stand theme that conveys enticing messages and captures people’s attention.
 Your stand needs to make a memorable impact in a busy exhibition hall.

 Tip: Choose an experienced, full-service exhibition company that provides all four key services: design, manage, build and engage.
 They will help you execute a stress-free exhibition and will easily meet all your requirements.
 When planning your on-stand activities, consider fun and interactive elements that will capture the attention of show visitors – include gadgets, iPads, interactive games and competitions that will help you bring your brand to life.
-Don’t forget to consider your lighting needs – An element, often overlooked by many exhibitors.
+Don’t forget to consider your lighting needs – an element, often overlooked by many exhibitors.
 Highlighting certain areas of your display means that the visitor’s eye will automatically be drawn to particular products or services.
 A good exhibition stand designer will be aware of the best lighting practices and will manipulate them to create different impressions depending on your brief and needs.
 You can read our guide to stand lighting for indoor exhibitions here.

 Use a multi-channel approach

 Your next step is to develop a pre-, at- and post-show marketing plan.
 Use a multi-channel approach to make sure everyone knows that you’re attending an exhibition and where they can find you.
 Did you know that most visitors decide which stands they’re going to visit before the event event even begins?
-We will talk more about effective offline and online show marketing in part 2 of our trade show planning series

 As one of the UK’s leading providers of creative and innovative exhibition stands, we understand that exhibition success requires careful planning.
 We offer a full management service to help relieve the pressure from organising important events and exhibitions.
 Our project management team will work closely with you on all phases of the project, ensuring efficient planning, regular reports on progress and dealing with any issues arising.